somedatapacket/docs.humio.com/content/installation/_index.md

 **Example Setup**
 Your machine has 64G of ram, and 8 hyper threads (4 cores), 1TB of storage.
-Your machine can hold 307GB of ingest data compressed, and process 8GB/s.
+Your machine can hold 307GB of ingest data compressed in ram, and process 8GB/s.
 In this case that means that 10 seconds worth of query time will run through 80G of data.
 So this machine fits an 80G/day ingest, with +3 days data available for fast querying.
 You can store 4.8TB of data before your disk is 80% full, corresponding to 60 days.

+This example assumes all data has the same [Retention settings]({{< ref "/configuration/retention.md" >}}) But you can configure Humio to automatically delete some events before others, e.g. allowing some data to be kept for several years while others get deleted after 1 week.

 For more details refer to our [Instance Sizing Reference]({{< ref "instance_sizing.md" >}}).